Most managers and business owners face a dilemma when they’re thinking about time tracking.

 If you liked this article, you should also check out

-- How Employee Timesheets Can Save Your Business Time and Money
+- How Timesheets Can Save Your Business Money + A Free Timesheet Template

 Has employee time tracking helped your company?
 How have you overcome the difficulties of using a time tracking system?
 Share your thoughts with us in the comments section!